ewels/rich-codex/docs/inputs/markdown.md

 !!! info
     The alt-text for the markdown image embed doesn't matter for snippets.
 However, if it has a command in backticks then this will take priority over the snippet.

-Syntax highlighting defaults to JSON if the snippet is valid JSON, and is otherwise uncoloured:
+If the snippet is valid JSON, it will be pretty-printed and coloured.
+Otherwise text will default to white.

 ```markdown
 <!-- RICH-CODEX